FOSSEE/learn_django/tutorial_6_django_shell_queries/slides.md

     >>> current_year = timezone.now().year
     >>> Blog.objects.filter(created_on__year=current_year)

-Explanation: This query will give all the blog instances with created_on year
+Explanation: This query will give all the blog instances with created_on the current year

 Demonstration [01:00 | 06:14]